-Recovering from addiction is more than getting clean.
-Then you’ve got to face the reasons why.
+Recovering from trauma and addiction is more than getting clean.
+You’ve got to face the reasons why.

 Over the years of going in and out of rehabs, hospitals, and prisons AND observing people who I found myself in the company of, there are two recurring themes: